Contrarians hedge bets as ECB's QE move next week seen as 'done deal'

 One-week risk reversals measuring investors’ demand for “put” options expiring on the ECB’s decision show that traders’ extremely bearish stance on the single currency has actually softened.

-They have almost fallen by a third in the last 10 days, to -0.8 point in favour of the euro weakening from -1.2 points.
+They have almost fallen by a third in the last 10 days, to -0.8 point in favor of the euro weakening from -1.2 points.

 And the gap in euro option prices expiring before Jan.
 22 and those expiring just after is unusually high, at around 2 vols, traders said.